Stirling-Tools/Stirling-PDF/README.md

 - Add watermark(s)
 - Convert Any common file to PDF (using LibreOffice)
 - Convert PDF to Word/Powerpoint/Others (using LibreOffice)
+- Convert HTML to PDF
+- URL to PDF
 - Extract images from PDF
+- Extract images from Scans
+- Add page numbers
+- Auto rename file by detecting PDF header text
 - OCR on PDF (Using OCRMyPDF)
+- PDF/A conversion (Using OCRMyPDF)
 - Edit metadata
 - Dark mode support.
 - Custom download options (see [here](https://github.com/Frooodle/Stirling-PDF/blob/main/images/settings.png) for example)